 - No single security solution can stop every threat.
 It takes a host of solutions working together to protect organizations from today’s threats.

 - Mimecast’s cloud-native platform provides an extensible architecture that lets organizations quickly and easily integrate Mimecast products with their existing investments.

 - A security approach that leverages the power of integration results in reduced complexity, lower risk, and optimized investments.

 Defending organizations from cyberthreats is a complex task that often requires a diverse and complex set of tools.
-And while any organization can simply instruct its IT team to add new security technologies, getting them to work together can be far from simple.
+And while any organization can simply instruct its IT and security team to add new security technologies, getting them to work together can be far from simple.